-Woods says his game is where it needs to be heading into the US Open, but could he actually win his 15th major at Shinnecock Hills?
+Woods says his game is where it needs to be heading into the US Open, but could he actually win his 16th major at Pebble Beach?

 Can Tiger Woods Win The US Open?

 Considering how it wasn’t that long ago that none of us knew whether we would see Tiger Woods properly compete and swing a club again, it is a remarkable comeback when you acknowledge that we are asking this question – can Tiger Woods win the US Open?

 Let’s take a look at this in simple terms – he has already won a Major this year at The Masters and his record around Pebble Beach is excellent after winning in 2000 by a record 15 strokes, and coming tied-4th in 2010.
 On the basis of those two things it probably has a simple answer and lets not forget this is Tiger we are talking about.

 But then again there are some things working against him.
 He was picked to compete and perform at the PGA Championship earlier this year at Bethpage Black, another course he is imperious around.
 However he missed the cut after two days of struggling.

 We take a look at the clubs Tiger…